 This course is for second year students in the microbiology graduate program.
 In this course we will study basic concepts in immunochemistry and how to apply them in the design and optimization of immunoenzymatic assay in the detection of antigen and antibody which could be apply to the diagnosis of infectious diseases.

-In this course we will study general aspects of vaccination including safety and adverse reactions.
-Initially the history of vaccine will be studied, followed by the type of vaccine, the scientific approach to develop them, and their benefits and risk.
-We will study all the necessary steps for the vaccine production starting with methods of design and development, up to the new technology available for mass production.
+In this course general aspects of vaccination including safety and adverse reactions will be studied.
+The history of vaccines, followed by the types of vaccines, the scientific approach to vaccine development and their benefits and risk will be studied.
+We will review all the necessary steps for vaccine production, starting with design methods and development, up to the new technologies available for mass production.
 The methods available in the public health system to monitor their efficacy will be described.
 Controversies regarding vaccines adverse reactions will be discussed.

 MICR8597.
 Comprehensive Exam